Andrey Skoromnyy

-Andrey Mikhaylovich Skoromnyy (Андре́й Миха́йлович Скоро́мный; born 30 June 1989 in Yerky, Cherkasy Oblast, USSR) is a Russian athlete, Master of Sports of Russia on bodybuilding.
+Andrey Mikhaylovich Skoromnyy (Андре́й Миха́йлович Скоро́мный; born 30 June 1989 in Yerky, Cherkasy Oblast, USSR) is a Russian athlete, Master of Sports of Russia in bodybuilding.

 Biography

 Andrey Mikhaylovich Skoromnyy was born on 30 June 1989 in Cherkasy Oblast in the Ukrainian SSR.
 Andrey spent his childhood and school years in the north of Russia, in the village Purpe of Yamalo-Nenets Autonomous Okrug.

-At school Andrey stood out for his love for the sport.
+At school, Andrey stood out for his love for the sport.
 In the mornings before the lessons started he regularly used to jog, he also did various sports, and represented his school in different sport events and competitions.
 Before bodybuilding became his passion, Andrey had already had several senior degrees in such sports as athletics, gymnastics, and basketball.

 In 2006, Andrey Skoromnyy graduated from high school and moved to Moscow to study.
 At the age of 17, Andrey began attending the nearby weightlifting club and became extremely interested in bodybuilding.
 His initial weight was about 65 kg when he started weight training.

 Yoshkar-Ola Championship held in the spring of 2010 became the first bodybuilding competition for Andrey.
 On it the debutant participated in the junior category and in the final standing confidently took the first place.
 After that Andrey was asked to compete for bodyweight category for men "up to 90kg".
 As a result, he won a bronze medal.

 At all-Russian tournament on bodybuilding held the same spring, Andrey won in the category "juniors over 75 kg" category and got the first place in absolute junior standing.
 In the make "up to 90 kg" category Andrey trailed only to Sergei Kopantsev and Vadim Solonchak, who took first and second places respectively.

 In autumn 2010, in the championship of Moscow region he got again the first place in absolute standing among the juniors, and again the third place in the category for men, but "up to 100 kg"category.
 He had the same result in the Moscow city championship (the first place in absolute standing among the juniors).
-And this time due to leaner muscles Andrey took second place in the "up to 90 kg" category by turning aside a bronze medalist Ivan Kochetkov.
-He trailed only to Ivan Vodianov.
+This time, due to leaner muscles, Andrey took second place in the "up to 90 kg" category by edging out bronze medalist Ivan Kochetkov.
+He finished behind Ivan Vodianov.